 If you prefer to have your stair treads sanded smooth and have no texture, be sure to select NONE in the Texture Options.

-Wire Brushed texture works best on wood with an open grain, such as Hickory.
-On other tighter grain wood species the Wire Brushed Texture will not have the same effect and will not be as visible.
+Wire Brushed texture works best on wood with an open grain, such as White Oak, Red Oak, or Ash.
+On other tighter grain wood species, such as Hickory, the Wire Brushed Texture will not have the same effect and will not be as visible.

 Our stair treads are sanded and maintained perfectly on top, while the bottom is left in a potentially rough state, untouched, because when installed, it will never be visible.
 Our standard stair treads and risers are made with a two to three piece glue up.

 Shipping may vary depending on your customization options.
-Please provide for a standard lead of 3-4 weeks for processing, milling, and shipping of stair tread orders.
+Please provide for a standard lead of 3 to 4 weeks for processing, milling, and shipping of stair tread orders.